WarsWorld/WarsWorld/README.md

 4 - Run `npm run db:up`, `npm run prisma:push`, `npm run prisma:seed` to re-create the docker container and seed the database.
 You might see the error

 5 - Make sure node, npm, git, and docker desktop are all installed properly.
-Also make sure you copy the "env.example" file to ".env" and setup a random password/string in the PGPASSWORD and NEXTAUTH_SECRET fields.
+Also make sure you copy the ".env.example" file to ".env" and setup a random password/string in the PGPASSWORD and NEXTAUTH_SECRET fields.

 # Where is the database?
 How can we see it?